Our Services

 Published on: 2/24/2026

-Prednisone side effects happen because this corticosteroid changes immune and hormone signaling, causing short-term issues like increased appetite, mood or sleep changes, fluid retention and stomach upset, and longer-term risks such as high blood pressure and blood sugar, infections, bone thinning, eye problems, muscle weakness and adrenal suppression.
+Prednisone side effects occur because this corticosteroid alters immune and hormone signaling.
+Common short-term effects include increased appetite, mood or sleep changes, fluid retention, and stomach upset.
+Long-term risks include high blood pressure, elevated blood sugar, infections, bone thinning, eye problems, muscle weakness, and adrenal suppression.

 It can be extremely effective — even life‑saving.
 But because it affects many systems in the body, side effects can happen, especially at higher doses or with long-term use.